Ramsey properties of randomly perturbed hypergraphs: Monochromatic expanded cliques

-Property~(P.1) is modelled after~\cite[Theorem~2.10(i)]{DT19}; Properties~(P.2) and~(P.3) are both specific instantiations of~\cite[Theorem~2.10(ii)]{DT19}.
+Property~(P.1) is modelled after~\cite{DT19}*{Theorem~2.10(i)}; Properties~(P.2) and~(P.3) are both specific instantiations of~\cite{DT19}*{Theorem~2.10(ii)}.
 The aforementioned results of~\cite{DT19} handle $2$-graphs only.
-Nevertheless, proofs of Properties (P.1-3) can be attained by straightforwardly adjusting the proofs of their aforementioned counterparts in~\cite[Theorem~2.10]{DT19} so as to accommodate the transition from $2$-graphs to $3$-graphs.
+Nevertheless, proofs of Properties (P.1-3) can be attained by straightforwardly adjusting the proofs of their aforementioned counterparts in~\cite{DT19}*{Theorem~2.10} so as to accommodate the transition from $2$-graphs to hypergraphs.
 Theorem~2.10 in~\cite{DT19} requires that the maximal $2$-densities of the two (fixed) configurations would both be at least one; this can be omitted in our setting.
-Indeed, this condition is imposed in~\cite[Theorem~2.10]{DT19} in order to handle setting~(a) in that theorem where the maximal $2$-densities of the two configurations {\sl coincide}; by~\eqref{eq:Mt}, this is not an issue in our case.
-The fact that $\tilde K_t$ is strictly balanced with respect to $m_3(\cdot,\tilde K_{t/2})$ is required by setting~(b) appearing in~\cite[Theorem~2.10]{DT19}.
+Indeed, this condition is imposed in~\cite{DT19}*{Theorem~2.10} in order to handle setting~(a) in that theorem where the maximal $2$-densities of the two configurations {\it coincide}; by~\eqref{eq:Mt}, this is not an issue in our case.
+The fact that $\tilde K^{(3)}_t$ is strictly balanced with respect to $m_3(\cdot,\tilde K^{(3)}_{t/2})$ is required by setting~(b) appearing in~\cite{DT19}*{Theorem~2.10}.